Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.2.5

 - Painwheel — Extends the duration of all Shadow Word: Pain casts by 3 seconds and increases its damage by 25%.
 A somewhat boring power but still reasonably strong.

 - Vandal's Zeal — Great power that augments your Mind Blast each time you break an object, stacking up to 40 times.
-Pairs great with Talbadar's Stratagem.
+Pairs great with Talbadar's Stratagem and the T28 2-set: Shadow Priest 2-Piece.

 - Dark Technique — Your fear abilities now cause targets to suffer 5% of your health every 1 second; this damage does not break the CC.
-Pairs great with the fear build and Stamina powers.
+Pairs great with the fear build and Stamina powers; typically only worthwhile when solo.

 - Light-Infused Egg — Solid power to help give Mind Flay a bit of spice.